 METARs, TAFs, and Weather Terms

-The Detroit/Pontiac branch of NOAA’s National Weather Service Weather Forecast Office has a glossary of weather terms.
+The Detroit/Pontiac branch of NOAA’s National Weather Service Weather Forecast Office had a glossary of weather terms that you can get through the Internet Archive.
 It includes common terms that every airman should know like Air Mass Thunderstorm as well as less common terms like Alberta Clipper that apply to certain areas of the country.
 I especially like the odd-ball terms like Achluophobia: The fear of darkness.

 Another good source of weather terms is A Pilot’s Guide to Aviation Weather Services.
 This brochure contains a description of services offered, how to obtain weather information from various sources, and a list of contractions used in aviation weather forecasts.
 Its a bit scattered but has lots of good info.

 Many weather products give decoded METARs and TAFs but you often run across the coded versions when space is at a premium.
 The Garmin 495 with XM weather is an example.
 You can roll across an airport and get the coded METAR.
 One way to get practice decoding METARS and TAFs is to use the Aviation Digital Data Service.
 Here is the current and here is the forecast weather for San Luis Obispo.
-(Until Dec 1 you could get both on the same page, but that functionality is now broken.
-If anyone has a workaround, please leave it in the comments.)
+(Update: 2012-07-07 The format has chanced, so you’ll need to update your bookmarks.)
 You can easily get practice decoding the terms by looking at airports that are having interesting weather.
 To get the weather at other locations, look for the “station_ids=KSBP” and simply change the KSBP airport code to your code.
 Note that it is not case sensitive.

 Here are some airports around the country to get you started.